 Reduced Fares and Special Discount Cards

 Customers with qualifying disabilities, or senior citizens age 65 and older, are eligible for reduced fares on fixed route services.
 Proof of eligibility is required for all customers seeking reduced fare.
 Click here to download Reduce Fare application.

 Proof of Eligibility

-If you are riding with a reduced fare pass or wish to pay the reduced fare rate, you must present:
+If you are riding with a reduced fare pass or wish to pay the reduced fare rate, you are required to provide proof of eligibility, which may include a valid RTA identification card, or Medicare card.

 How to Apply